Z80-Retro/Z80-Retro-Manual/Z80-RETRO-BUILD.md

 - Some people even use sockets for the resistor networks.
 This does raise them up slightly but as resistor networks are more expensive, you might want to consider using a socket for them too.
-- Use ceramic MMCC Capacitors for the un-polarised capacitors.
+- Use ceramic MLCC Capacitors for the un-polarised capacitors.
 An assortment can be purchased from [Amazon](https://www.amazon.com/ceramic-capacitor-kit/s?k=ceramic+capacitor+kit).
 Don't use tantalum capacitors like I did in the RS232 circuit.
 While they do work, they are polarised so care should be taken to install them correctly and